 - Negative changes in the quality of your communication with them

 Suggesting and even demanding rehab is a sign that you need to seriously assess your drug and/or alcohol use.
-What part of your actions might be alarming your spouse?
+What part of your actions might be alarming to your spouse?
 What things are you doing that would cause them to worry about you and/or the state of your marriage as it currently is?
-Honestly look at your behavior since you’ve been drinking a lot or drugging, and ask yourself how your actions are affecting your spouse’s life.
-Do you like your life the way it is now, or would you like to see some changes.
+Honestly look at your behavior since you’ve been drinking a lot of drugging, and ask yourself how your actions are affecting your spouse’s life.
+Do you like your life the way it is now, or would you like to see some changes?

 How Inpatient Rehabilitation Can Help

 Whether you go to an inpatient or outpatient program, it’s going to drastically shed light on what might be going on at this stage of your drug or alcohol use.
 Individual counseling and group meetings with and without your spouse in an outpatient setting might help you understand your spouse’s position more.
 If you feel like you don’t have a problem, you can address that with your spouse in a controlled, mediated setting in a counselor’s office.